MikeHankinson/UFOs/README.md

 <br>
 ## Summary

-The webpage is a fun and visually appealing way for enthusiasts to learn about historical UFO sightings.
+The webpage is a fun and visually appealing way for enthusiasts to learn about UFO sightings.
+Multiple filters provide customizable search items.

+The following are 2 slight issues and suggested recommendations to even further enhance the website:

+1. Unfortunately, in order to effectively search, the user must properly input search criteria.
+For example, if a user wanted to find all sightings in California, they would need to properly input 'ca' into the search field.
+Consider adding select menu/dropdown input filters for search criteria city, state, country and shape.
+This will ensure the user is able to quickly obtain data important to them.

+2. At this time, a user can only input a single date into the search parameter.
+Consider replacing the date text field with a date picker which allows for both a start and ending date for the search.

 ### Skills Learned
 * Built and deployed JavaScript functions, including built-in functions.